 Data was collected from caregivers of 5,173 children aged 12 to 16 months.
 To measure vaccination rates, the research team used caregivers’ reports of their child’s vaccination status (self-reported data) and cross-checked the reports against health cards with immunization records (e.g., child health cards, campaign cards, etc.) and immunization registers at the clinics.

 The study found that the program doubled the percentage of infants between 12 and 16 months of age who were fully immunized, increasing coverage from roughly a quarter to just over half of all infants.

 Children living in the catchment areas of program clinics had 16 percentage points higher coverage of BCG vaccine, 21 percentage points higher coverage of the first dose of pentavalent vaccine, and 14 percentage points higher coverage of measles vaccine.
-Importantly, the percentage of children who were fully immunized (BCG, penta 1-3, and measles) in the program areas was 27 percentage points higher than in the control areas.
+Importantly, the percentage of children who were fully immunized (BCG, Penta 1-3, and MCV) in the program areas was 27 percentage points higher than in the control areas.
 The program generated this impact on top of underlying increases in vaccination coverage that occurred in both control and treatment areas, demonstrating that the NI-ABAE program complemented existing efforts.